carbon-language/carbon-lang/docs/design/pattern-matching.md

 "overloads must be resolved at compile time" plan, these would have to be conditions that could be evaluated at compile time, and so generally can't use anything about the dynamic values being supplied as arguments.
-Restricting to generic and template arguments of the function, they could be used as part of the generic constraints story.
+Restricting to generic and template parameters of the function, they could be used as part of the generic constraints story.

 **Speculation:** For example they may be useful to express a type satisfies